mahboi/zelda3-flatpak/README.md

     $ flatpak install --user org.snesrev.Zelda3.flatpak

 Note that installing as a user is required for reasons that are flatpak arcana.

+## Running

+After installing the flatpak, an entry named 'Zelda3' can be found in your desktop environment's applications menu or you can run it from a terminal with:

+    $ flatpak run org.snesrev.Zelda3

 ## Notes